GustikS/xdot.py/README.md

 Installation
 =================

-Do NOT use conda, create a new environment with `venv`, or use the system interpreter without any virtual env (probably necessary, unfortunately).
+Do NOT use `conda`, create a new environment with `venv`.
 Try to install from the `requirements.txt` file.

-If that does not work, go to Installation (below).
+If that does not work, follow the manual installation steps without virtual environment.

 1) install [GraphViz](https://graphviz.org/download/) - the graph layouting engine on the backend